-Other booking sites we use include Agoda ( more for Asia) and Booking.com ( for everywhere else).
+Other booking sites we use include Agoda ( for Asia, every time, they are Asia based specialists) and Booking.com ( for everywhere else).
+Agoda is now owned by Booking.com so often an Agoda search will end up taking you to a Booking.com booking.
 In the USA we swear by Priceline for finding last minute deals, but by last minute I mean hours, not days.

 For long-term travellers it’s not unreasonable to just turn up in a town and go door knocking to find a room you like at a good price.
 We do this often, even with kids, in parts of Asia.

 This is where you want to stay for a self contained holiday, the sort of place you don’t have to leave unless you want to do a little sight seeing.
 Expect pools, restaurants, swim up bars, shops, activites, entertainment and spas all on site.
 It’s great to vacation like this sometimes and we’ve sampled our fair share of resort living.

 Luxury full service villas with your own chef and staff are divine ( check out our stay at Max Wadiya villa, Sri Lanka), but villas can also be ultra affordable ( Villa Balapitya, Sri Lanka was such).
 They are a fantastic choice for families, offerring space, a homely feel and seclusion on your vacation.

 Hotels can be ultra budget to sky’s-the-limit luxury.
 Some offer no frills, so include breakfast, maybe dinner too.
 The facilities on-site and in your room will vary enormously and the star system isn’t a good indicator when comparing internationally.
 The stars a hotel claims refer to facilities, but the facilities required vary by country.
 Some hotels have private bathrooms, a few have shared.